-In just nine months, the Catalyte team brought a new product to market.
+In just nine months, Catalyte engineers brought a new product to market.
 Within a year, the product experienced 10x growth and developed into a new revenue stream for the client.

 A world-wide leader in sportswear had worked with Catalyte on various front- and back-end projects related to its eCommerce platform.
-Given the close relationship and colocation of teams, the retailer turned to Catalyte to help launch its first personalized subscription box service.
-The client needed a team familiar with its software development processes and one that could produce results in a compressed time frame.
+Given this close relationship, the retailer turned to Catalyte to help launch its first personalized subscription box service.
+The client needed a team familiar with its software development processes and one that could produce results on a compressed schedule.

-Because of its familiarity with the client’s processes, the Catalyte team was able to create a comprehensive documentation of the project to date while developing and delivering new features.
-Sitting in the same rooms as past team members, they could quickly work through any issues that arose.
-Overall, they helped improve the retailer’s documentation process with specific recommendations for future projects.
+Due to its familiarity with the client’s processes, Catalyte was able to create comprehensive documentation of the project to date while developing and delivering new features.
+This helped improve the retailer’s documentation process with specific recommendations for future projects.

-From the time they started documentation, the Catalyte team had six months to get the personalized subscription box service from its current prototype state to public launch.
-This quick ramp was only possible given the strong working relationship and familiarity between the client and Catalyte’s teams.
+From the time they started documentation, Catalyte engineers had six months to get the personalized subscription box service from its current prototype state to public launch.
+This quick ramp was only possible given the strong working relationship and familiarity between the client and Catalyte.

-Over those six months, the team built a cloud-based product using microservice architecture to connect the consumer-facing portal of the subscription service with the back end that consisted of a logistics and inventory engine, input from personal outfitters (stylists who help select items) and a personalization engine that learns what a subscriber likes and refines suggestions over time.
+Over those six months, Catalyte built a cloud-based product using microservice architecture to connect the consumer-facing portal of the subscription service with the backend that consisted of a logistics and inventory engine, input from personal outfitters (stylists who help select items) and a personalization engine that learns what a subscriber likes and refines suggestions over time.

-Starting a new subscription service could have been a risk for the sports apparel company.
-Instead, with the work of the Catalyte team to launch the personalized subscription box service to market and its continuous improvements over the first year, the product became a new revenue stream.
+Starting a new subscription service could have been risky for the sports apparel company.
+Instead, because of Catalyte’s work to launch the personalized subscription box service and its continuous improvements over the first year, the product became a successful new revenue stream.
 Over the first year, the development team was able to keep up with the 10x growth of the service, providing thousands of subscribers with the footwear and performance apparel they desired.